huzeyann/ncut_pytorch/README.md

 ---

-## NCUT: Nyström Normalized Cut

-**Normalized Cut**, aka. spectral clustering, is a graphical method to analyze data grouping in the affinity eigenvector space.
-It has been widely used for unsupervised segmentation in the 2000s.

-**Nyström Normalized Cut**, is a new approximation algorithm developed for large-scale graph cuts,  a large-graph of million nodes can be processed in under 10s (cpu) or 2s (gpu).

----

 ## Installation & Quick Start

 `ncut-pytorch` is available via `pip`, our package is based on PyTorch, please [Install PyTorch](https://pytorch.org/get-started/locally/) first